 Cantor Kittner lives in Bergen County with her husband, Nathan Kittner.
 They have two grown sons: Gregory and Matthew.

-Cantor Emeritus Korbman and his wife Barbara have three grown sons: Jeffrey, Mark Jiorle and Barry.
+Cantor Emeritus Korbman is survived by his wife Barbara and their three sons: Jeffrey, Mark Jiorle and Barry.